 Trevor was head boy at Balshaw's Church of England High School (1982/83) and a proud member of Clayton House!

-His brother, Stephen and sister-in-law Elaine also attended Balshaws.
+His brother, Steven and sister-in-law Elaine also attended Balshaws.

 Trevor left school and went to Runshaw College and then off to Southampton University to play rugby and get a Masters degree in Aeronautics and Astronautics.